Ode to Marmite, spreading the love around

 Love it or hate it, right?
-Either way, we take it for granted.
+Either way, we take Marmite for granted.
 Like generations before me, I was brought up on the stuff.
-Virtually indestructible, an opened jar will last for years, but it survives only a matter of days here at BD Mansions.
-Here then, is my ode to Marmite, a product that genuinely tastes like no other and has become the metaphor to describe polarised opinions.
+Virtually indestructible, an opened jar will last for years.
+However, it survives only a matter of days here at BD Mansions.
+It’s a product that genuinely tastes like no other.
+It has become the metaphor to describe polarised opinions.
 I’m spreading the love.

 That iconic glass jar contains a lovely, thick, dark brown goo described as “yeast extract“.
-It’s probably named after the French stockpot featured on the label (Le Marmite).
-It may look like crude oil, but it’s relatively healthy – low fat and low sugar, high in added B vitamins and completely vegetarian.
-The only dietary drawback is that it is high in salt.
+It gets its name from the French stockpot featured on the label (Le Marmite).
+It may look like crude oil, but it’s relatively healthy.
+Low fat and low sugar, high in added B vitamins and completely vegetarian.
+The only dietary drawback is that it’s high in salt.

 It’s eco-friendly too.
-Marmite comes from spent brewers yeast left over after fermenting beer, a waste product.
-In 1902 the Marmite Food Company (owned by Unilever since 2000) was formed in Burton-on-Trent, the spiritual home of British brewing, using the spent yeast from Bass.
-Shouldn’t Marmite be part of the Slow Food movement?
-It seems like Marmite is a unique and genuine taste of British Heritage.
+It comes from the spent brewer’s yeast left over after fermenting beer, a waste product.
+In 1902 the Marmite Food Company (owned by Unilever since 2000) was formed in Burton-on-Trent.
+Burton is the spiritual home of British brewing.
+They use the spent yeast from Bass.
+It’s a unique and genuine taste of British Heritage.

-At the Marmite factories, the spent yeast is broken down to release soluble amino acids and proteins.
-This material is then concentrated and filtered before going through Marmite’s top secret process.
-The result is a basic yeast extract paste to which Marmite then adds vegetable and spice extracts plus a range of vitamins.
-Hey presto!
+The factories break down this spent yeast to release soluble amino acids and proteins.
+After concentrating and filtering, it goes through a “top secret” process.
+The result is a basic yeast extract paste.
+Add vegetable and spice extracts and a range of vitamins, and hey, presto!

-Down the years there have been some superb marketing campaigns for it too, including releases of various limited editions; based on yeasts from Guinness, Marston’s and even Champagne.
-Perhaps the most well-known of these was Ma’amite, produced for the Queen’s Jubilee.
+Down the years there have been some excellent marketing campaigns, including releases of various limited editions; based on yeasts from Guinness, Marston’s and even Champagne.
+Perhaps the most well-known of these was Ma’amite, celebrating the Queen’s Jubilee.

 A squeezable version replaced the smallest 57g jar a few years back, which at the time seemed like heresy.
-The last of those tiny pots was auctioned on eBay for charity by Marmite themselves.
+The last of those tiny pots went on eBay for charity.
 It came in a commemorative RIP box complete with an authentication certificate!

-Marmite says that 25% of Brits take it with them when they go abroad, and that includes me.
-While Marmite is apparently available in 25 countries, I detest running out and keep a 70g emergency pot in my toiletries bag!
+Apparently, 25% of Brits take it with them when they go abroad, and that includes me.
+While it’s apparently available in 25 countries, I detest running out and keep an emergency pot in my toiletries bag!

-There are many imitations made elsewhere.
+There are many imitations.
 These all have different ingredients and, in my opinion, are a pale shadow of the real thing.
 Imagine my disappointment in New Zealand when I found a Kiwi version with sugar and caramel in it!
-In New Zealand, “Our Mate” is the name of real Marmite because a rival owns the name.
+In New Zealand, “Our Mate” is the brand name of the real thing because a rival owns the name.
 I’m also particularly wary of Vegemite and Promite, the hugely inferior Australian products.

 Then there’s Bovril, the arch-enemy.
-While Bovril ditched the meat extract and reformulated it to be vegetarian some years ago, its only use to me is a winter hand warmer in a freezing football stadium during half-time.
+Bovril ditched the meat extract and reformulated it to be vegetarian some years ago.
+But its only use to me is a winter hand warmer in a freezing football stadium during half-time.

-Obviously, Marmite is classic on toast or with cheese sandwiches.
+Obviously, Marmite is a classic on toast or with cheese sandwiches.
 It’s a standard addition to soups and casseroles, including my killer French Onion Soup.
-There are cookbooks devoted to it too, and Gary Rhodes iincludes it in his lofty cuisine.
-When he was still at his Michelin-starred restaurant Rhodes 24, he served up Marmite recipes including a Marmite and chocolate sauce made to pour over coffee ice cream.
-Check out Marmite for more recipes.
+There are cookbooks devoted to it too, and Gary Rhodes includes it in his lofty cuisine.
+At his Michelin-starred restaurant Rhodes 24, he served a Marmite and chocolate sauce to pour over coffee ice cream.

-Wine matches are, however, pretty difficult, but following along the lines of matching sweet and salt then Madeira works best for me.
+Wine matches are, however, pretty difficult.
+Following along the lines of matching sweet and salt then Madeira works best for me.
 Alternatively, try a Marmite Bloody Mary instead.

 You’ll not be surprised to find that I am a member of the Love Marmite fan club, and I follow them on Twitter.
 It doesn’t take much persuasion for me to wear my authentic Vivienne Westwood designed Marmite T-Shirt, catwalk watchers!
 And of course, there is also a Hate Marmite fan club, particularly useful as solace for long-suffering partners.

-And the final word comes from the Edinburgh Fringe 2016, Roger Swift was voted the 12th best joke of 2016:
+And the final word comes from the Edinburgh Fringe 2016.
+Roger Swift with the 12th best joke of 2016:

 “I spotted a Marmite van on the motorway.
 It was heading yeastbound.”